hixair/Data-center-temperature-monitor/README.md

+**UPDATE : I added code for Olimex ESP32 with ethernet port as wifi was way too unreliable.
+I will update the case design as well.**

 # A Data Center Temperature Monitor
 A temperature monitor based on and ESP32 and DS18B20 sensors, that can be mounted in a server rack.